fix — Round values toward zero in MATLAB and RunMat.

-fix(X) removes the fractional part of each element in X by rounding toward zero.
-Positive numbers behave like floor, negatives behave like ceil, and zeros stay zero.
-The operation works element-wise on scalars, vectors, matrices, N-D tensors, and complex values.
+fix(X) removes the fractional part of each element by rounding toward zero.
+Positive values behave like floor, negative values behave like ceil, and complex values are processed component-wise.
+Input coercions and array-shape behavior follow MATLAB semantics.

 • fix rounds positive inputs down toward zero and negative inputs up toward zero.